 What is Just Cause?

 So what is just cause dismissal?
-Just cause, or without cause dismissal as it is also referred to, is when an employer is justified in ending the employment relationship without providing any severance to the individual.
+Just cause, or without cause dismissal as it is also referred to, is when an employer in Ontario or British Columbia is justified in ending the employment relationship without providing any severance to the individual.
 The dismissed employee may also be ineligible to collect employment insurance benefits and will likely experience difficulty finding other employment.

 This is serious blow that can have a lasting effect for an individual.
 As a result, employers have a heavy burden in establishing that they were justified in dismissing the employee for cause.